MarcioJales/Linux-API/filesys/README.md

 | ---- | ---------- |
 | overhead.c | Exercise 1 from chapter 14 |

-## Ex 1. - Creating and removing files from distinct filesystems
+## Ex.
+1 - Creating and removing files from distinct filesystems

 *Incomplete.*